shk-sabrina/react-with-shakudo/README.md

 # react-with-shakudo
-Creating your React Application inside the Shakudo Platform
+To create your React Application inside the Shakudo Platform, you'll first need to setup your new Ubuntu machine environment

 ---